altfatterz/altfatterz.github.io/_posts/2017-08-24-streaming-with-spring-cloud-data-flow.md

 So far so good, now let's try to run the applications with Spring Cloud Data Flow.
 In this example I am using the recently released [1.3.0.M1](https://spring.io/blog/2017/08/07/spring-cloud-data-flow-1-3-0-m1-released) version which comes with a nice Angular 4 based [Dashboard UI](http://cloud.spring.io/spring-cloud-dataflow-ui/).

 The runtime in Spring Cloud Data Flow is very flexible.
-The currently runtimes are:
+The currently supported runtimes are:
 1. Cloud Foundry
 2. Apache YARN
 3. Kubernetes
 4. Apache Mesos
 5. Local Server for development

-To make things simple here I am going to use the local server of the Spring Cloud Data Flow.
+To make things simple here I am going to use the Local Server version.

 ```bash
 wget http://repo.spring.io/milestone/org/springframework/cloud/spring-cloud-dataflow-server-local/1.3.0.M1/spring-cloud-dataflow-server-local-1.3.0.M1.jar
 java -jar spring-cloud-dataflow-server-local-1.3.0.M1.jar
 ```

-After it is up and running you can access its UI at `http://localhost:9393/dashboard/#/apps`
+After it is up and running you can access the built-in UI at `http://localhost:9393/dashboard/#/apps`

 Spring Cloud Data Flow comes with a shell which can also be used interact with the server using `stream DSL`.
 In this example we are going to use this one, instead of the dashboard UI.